ardianff/RuteBFS/README.md

 # RuteBFS
- the application searches for the nearest route using the breadth first search method
+ Application searches for the nearest route using the breadth first search method